Manjiri-here/Kubernetes/Kubernetes Architecture.md

 # 🔷 Why is the Control Plane (Master Node) Needed?

 The Control Plane manages the entire Kubernetes cluster.
+Instructions that are required are provided to master node and they pass it on to worker node.
 It defines **standard policies**, like deciding on which node a Pod should be created.

 ---